-Commercial trucks are a key component of Nebraska’s economy, transporting important goods through Lincoln and all over the state.
-Unfortunately, the vast difference in size and weight between these trucks and other passenger vehicles can tremendously increase the severity of a traffic accident.
+Commercial trucks are a key component of Nebraska’s economy.
+Truck drivers transport important goods through Lincoln and all over the state.
+Unfortunately, these trucks’ vast size and weight can place passenger vehicles in greater danger should a truck driver’s negligence lead to a wreck.

-When such an incident stems from the negligence or recklessness of another person, that person should be required to shoulder the consequences.
-If you suffered injuries from a commercial vehicle collision, the Lincoln truck accident attorneys at Berry Law can help you pursue compensation to offset the effects of the crash.
+You have the right to hold truck drivers and related parties liable for roadway collisions.
+In the days following your collision, the Lincoln truck accident attorneys at Berry Law can help you pursue compensation to offset the effects of the crash.

-Anyone who got hit by a commercial truck because of someone’s negligence may be entitled to compensation for a variety of losses stemming from the crash.
-This compensation may come through a settlement negotiated with an insurance company or other parties, or from a court award following a successful lawsuit.
+If you or your vehicle got hit by a commercial truck, and you can tie your wreck back to the negligence of someone else, Nebraska law may entitle you to financial compensation.
+You can receive compensation for a truck accident through a settlement negotiated with an insurance company or other parties or a court award following a successful lawsuit.

-A knowledgeable truck injury attorney can calculate the value of different types of compensation based on your circumstances to determine what would be reasonable and fair under the circumstances.
+A knowledgeable truck injury attorney can calculate the value of different types of compensation based on your circumstances to determine what would be reasonable and fair.
 Compensation could be available to cover economic and non-economic damages, such as:

 - Time missed from work